Os3r3um/reconned/README.md

 # Recon
 Bug Bounty Hunting Recon Script

+**PyBrute is now pyRecon - New Name, Same Great Recon!**

 **Gist:** Some ~~terrible~~ continually updated python code leveraging some awesome tools that I use for bug bounty reconnaissance.

-PyBrute uses several subdomain enumeration tools and wordlists to create a unique list of subdmains that are passed to EyeWitness for reporting with categorized screenshots, server response headers and signature based default credential checking. *(resources are saved to ./bin and output is saved to ./output)*
+pyRecon uses several subdomain enumeration tools and wordlists to create a unique list of subdmains that are passed to EyeWitness for reporting with categorized screenshots, server response headers and signature based default credential checking. *(resources are saved to ./bin and output is saved to ./output)*

-Initial Install: *python PyBrute.py --install*
+Initial Install: *python pyRecon.py --install*

 **_NOTE: This is an active recon – only perform on applications that you have permission to test against._**